course-dprep/team-project-dprep_group3/README.md

    Change your working directory to the cloned repository:
    `cd team-project-dprep_group3`

+3. **Open Command Prompt as Administrator:**
+Go to your search bar, type "cmd", then right-click on Command Prompt and select "Run as administrator."
+It's important to run the Makefile as administrator to ensure that PANDOC has the necessary permissions.

 3. **Run the Makefile:**
 Execute the following command in your terminal: